 While rush and lottery give winners seats in the theatre, if your only concern is being inside those four walls, take a look at standing room only.
 Typically located at the back of the orchestra section, these spots are for showgoers who can stand for the length of a performance.
 It’s a great way to see a show that might otherwise be sold out, not to mention tickets are much cheaper than an orchestra seat.

 2. TKTS Booth

 TDF is more than just membership.
 The organization is the driving force behind the TKTS Booth—with their most famous location in the heart of Times Square and two satellite locations at the Southstreet Seaport and in Brooklyn.
 While run by TDF, the Booth (as it’s known) is a completely separate program from TDF membership.

 Unlike TDF membership, “TKTS operates where the shows decide on the day of [performance] what tickets they have available to us,” says LeShay.
 Hours vary at each location, but the Times Square location sells day-of tickets for matinee and evening performances.
-The Seaport and Brooklyn locations actually sell matinee tickets the day before and then day-of tickets for evening shows (so visit Tuesday for Tuesday evening and/or Wednesday afternoon shows).
+The Lincoln Center, Seaport and Brooklyn locations actually sell matinee tickets the day before and then day-of tickets for evening shows (so visit Tuesday for Tuesday evening and/or Wednesday afternoon shows).
+And Lincoln Center’s location also includes tickets to all of the offerings on the performing arts campus.
 At all locations, ticket buyers can see the exact seat locations.

 The best way to navigate TKTS: Download the free app.
 The app shows a complete list of show offerings, the percentage discount, even the estimated wait time in line.
 “People seem to think the lines are always really long, but basically the line is long the first hour/hour-and-a-half we open,” says LeShay.
 “By 5 o’clock you can pretty much walk up to the windows.”